 If you or your loved one has mobility issues, you could get lifted into the transport van with a wheelchair.
-Patients should also be helped out of the vehicle when they arrive to their destination.
+Patients should also be helped out of the vehicle when they arrive at their destination.

 2. Provide Emotional Support

 Patient transport service drivers are expected to be empathetic, caring, and possess excellent inter-relational skills.
-These could be important for patients who are in distress, anxious, or have special needs.
+These could be important for patients who are in distress, anxious or have special needs.

 The emotional support you receive from the staff on board the transport vehicle may give you some of the psychological lift you require to get through tough moments in your treatment process.

 3. Provide First Aid